2017 Highlights Series

 Another known problem is managing manifests across environments, which could become complicated and frustrating.
 Eventually, you have to manually rotate your credentials.
 This is a difficult and error-prone process that increases the chance of acquiring more bugs.

 The fundamental issue here is lack of separation between credentials and deployments.
 But once you know the problem, you can solve it.
-That’s exactly what the Cloud Foundry team at Pivotal is doing.
+That’s exactly what the Cloud Foundry team at VMware is doing.

 The team has implemented a ‘config server API’ in BOSH that communicates with the config server, to solve the aforementioned problems and more.
 This new feature uses variables.
 It is available in the latest BOSH release, and needs the new BOSH CLI to work.